 Communication is learned.
-With practice you can learn to communicate assertively, which will raise your self-esteem and self-assurance and improve your relationships and professional performance.
+With practice, you can learn to communicate assertively, which will raise your self-esteem and self-assurance and improve your relationships and professional performance.
 Research has established that even fetuses can learn to communicate with their mothers.
-To learn the keys to assertiveness discussed below, remember the 6 C’s:
+To learn the keys to becoming assertive, discussed below.
+Remember the 6 C’s:

 6. Claim yourself

 Communication has many elements.
 You communicate with more than your words.
 You relay information with your entire body through:

 2. Eye contact, movement, moisture, expression, and focus

 4. Physical appearance

 5. Voluntary and involuntary bodily movement, including muscular tension

 6. Facial expression